How Your Beliefs Shape Your Life

-To a lot of people, these characteristics define their life.
-Sometimes, beliefs are the rusty logs that sap our happiness and continue our mechanical cycle of suffering and hopelessness.
+Sometimes, beliefs can limit our happiness and potential.
 Far too often, they are so deeply entrenched in mind, that you live completely oblivious to them.

-To overcome these negative beliefs, we must incorporate mindfulness and self-examination.
-We need to look within ourselves to find out what’s imprisoning us.
-To do that, we need to become aware of these beliefs.
+To overcome possibly limiting beliefs, we must incorporate mindfulness and self-examination.
+We need to look within ourselves to find out what’s dictating our decisions.
+To do that, we can become aware of these beliefs.

-In this article, we are going to define beliefs, values and behaviours, as well as how to identify the limiting beliefs and overcome them.
+In this article, we are going to define values, beliefs, and behaviors, as well as how to identify the limiting beliefs and overcome them.
 Read on:

 Your Beliefs don’t make you a better Person.
 Your Behaviour does.